4.70 from 53 votes

 A baking pan filled with crackers with sprinkles and nuts in small bowls nearby.

 1. Place a medium saucepan over medium-high heat.
-Add brown sugar and butter and bring to a boil.
-Boil for 3 minutes while stirring continuously until the mixture is lighter in color and bubbling.
+Add brown sugar and butter and bring to a rolling boil, where the entire top of the mixture is boiling across the top.
+Time and boil at a rolling boil for 3 minutes while stirring continuously until the mixture is lighter in color and bubbling.
 Remove from heat and stir in vanilla immediately into the brown sugar mixture.

 1. Pour toffee over crackers, spreading as needed to cover crackers in an even layer.
 Bake toffee crackers for 5 minutes then remove from the oven and turn the heat on the oven off.